Moesh/Calamity/README.md

 - Mobs will not spawn
 - Resource points take 20 seconds (400 redstone ticks) to charge and reset
 - Scoring
-  - Players are awarded 1 point for capturing resource or status effect resource points
+  - Players are awarded 1 point for capturing resource or status effect generators
   - Players are awarded 20 points for capturing the Enchanted Book resource point
   - Players are awarded 1 point for killing other players